 The funivia and bus ride takes visitors (including our group) to approximately the 3000 m point, which anybody can reach without a guide.
 It was from there that we started our climb, passing through a roped off area and the hike begins.
 Folks not with a guided tour must stay below the 3000 m point, but can explore nearby craters and features.
 Not really all that bad either in terms of experience.
 What’s more, you can skip the funivia/bus altogether and walk from Rifugio Sapienza to this point too.

 We spent 30-45 minutes exploring the crater and then began our descent, continuing past the point where we were dropped off by bus to visit other recent craters.
-The tour ended at the upper funivia upper station.
-In other words, you don’t take the bus back down.
+The tour ended at the funivia upper station.
+In other words, we don’t take the bus back down.
 Along the way down, we paused for a lunch break.
-It wasn’t clear from the description on the web site that you should bring lunch, but common sense for a trip of 5-6 hours would dictate you bring something to eat and drink.
+It wasn’t clear from the description on the web site that you should bring lunch, but common sense for a trip of 5-6 hours dictates you bring something to eat and drink.

 Today’s hike to Etna's crater summit was 8.4 km (5.2 miles) in length, and was short as hikes go.
 But, what it lacks in length it makes up with stupendous views both of Mount Etna’s constantly-evolving, living landscape and the surrounding views over Sicily.

-Left: Map showing three Mount Etna hikes we took.
+Left: Map showing three Mount Etna hikes we did.
 Center: Mount Etna south route - by the Gruppo Guide Alpine Etna Sud.
 Right: View from funivia (gondola) going up to start the hike.